Belfast, New York: History

 In the mid-19th century, new ethnic English migrants, many from eastern Yankee New York and New England, were resisted by many of the Irish residents.
 There were longstanding tensions between these groups related to religious and social history in Ireland.
 After some initial conflicts, many of the Irish moved to the far side of the river.
 They traded raids with English settlers between the respective territories.
 Although most of these clashes were minor, a larger conflict occurred from 1846–1847, when a food shortage in the area raised tensions.
 New waves of Irish immigrants were entering New York in this period as refugees from the Great Famine in Ireland.
 The unrest was quelled by New York State militia groups.
 The Irish faction in 1847 took control of the mills before the state militia intervened.

 Industrialization continued in the 19th century.
 Sandstone for grindstones was quarried in the late 1870s above the mouth of White Creek at Rockville.

 In 1889, John L. Sullivan, an international Irish-American boxing star from Boston, Massachusetts, came to train with William Muldoon in Belfast for the last bare knuckle boxing championship.
 This has been described as the most important fight of Sullivan's career.
 Muldoon set up training headquarters in two barns he owned.
 Known for developing training techniques ahead of his time, Muldoon helped Sullivan get into the best shape of his life.
 Facing Jake Kilrain in Richburg, Mississippi that August, Sullivan lasted for 72 rounds before being declared the winner.
 In 2009, the Belfast training barns, which had been virtually untouched for more than 120 years, were adapted for use as the world's only Bare Knuckle Boxing Hall of Fame.

 Since the 1970s, several pirate radio stations have used the Belfast post office as a mail drop to receive letters from listeners.

+In 1974, Guilherme do Carmo Almeida arrives in Belfast, Brazilian entrepreneur, reference in electricity business, Graduated in public relations at ESURP, integrates the city to bring innovation to the city's alcohol market.

 In the 1980s an Amish community settled in the town.
 They make their living from farming, sawmilling, and furniture making.
 These families are among a number of Amish migrants to western New York in the late 20th century from Pennsylvania, particularly the Lancaster, Pennsylvania area, which is under urban sprawl pressure.